 The London premiere for the film of My Fair Lady took place at the Warner cinema in Leicester Square on 21 January 1965.
-Of course it couldn’t have been anything less than a glamorous occasion.
-Audrey Hepburn, Cecil Beaton, Rex Harrison, who had come with Vivien Leigh, and even Jack Warner himself attended the show.
+It couldn’t have been anything less than a glamorous occasion – Audrey Hepburn, Cecil Beaton, Rex Harrison, who came with Vivien Leigh, and even Jack Warner himself attended the show.
 The cinema was only a few hundred yards from Covent Garden, a location featured in the film (albeit a Hollywood studio-version) and which in the mid-sixties was still a functioning wholesale fruit, vegetable and flower market.
 A market that had been trading officially for almost 300 years ever since the Duke of Bedford in 1670 acquired from Charles II a charter allowing a fruit and vegetable market to take place every day except Sundays and Christmas day.

-Presumably a lot of the recently-formed Greater London Council, which had replaced the smaller London County Council the previous year, went to see My Fair Lady, after all it was a very popular film.
-Although you’d be wrong if you thought it must have encouraged any watching councillors to have romantic notions of Covent Garden as a place to cherish and protect.
-Just two months after the film’s premiere the new Labour-run GLC published the Greater London Development Plan part of which proposed, astonishingly, but as was the wont in those days, to raze to the ground over two-thirds of the historic Covent Garden area should be razed to the ground.
+Presumably most of the councillors of the recently-formed Greater London Council, which had replaced the smaller London County Council the previous year, went to see My Fair Lady – after all it was a very popular film.
+You’d think that most people after watching the film at that time would have come away with romantic notions of Covent Garden as a place to cherish and protect.
+Even GLC councillors.
+However just two months after the film’s premiere the new Labour-run GLC published the Greater London Development Plan part of which proposed, astonishingly, but as was the wont in those days, that over two-thirds of the historic Covent Garden area should be razed to the ground.

 In his book The Changing Life of London, the late George Gardiner, a former journalist and Tory MP who with Norman Tebbit and Airey Neave would end up playing an important role in the election of Margaret Thatcher as Conservative Party leader (not that she could have thought much of Gardiner as he was offered not one ministerial or front-bench position while she was leader of the Conservative party), put across his view of the Covent Garden Development Scheme: